ibm-cloud-docs/assistant/webhook-log.md

 1. Click **Webhooks > Log webhook**.

 1. Set the *Log webhook* switch to **Enabled**.

+    If you cannot enable the webhook, you might need to upgrade your service plan.

 1. In the **URL** field, add the URL for the external application to which you want to send HTTP POST request callouts.